ceeoinnovations/prev-ceeoinnovations/_projects/machineControl.markdown

 <!--IMAGE_TEXT_OVERLAY creates a image with a text box over it--------------------->
 <div class="image_text_overlay" markdown="1">
 ![MachineControlToolkit](![machine](MachineControlToolkit/cover.png)
-# Machin Control Toolkit for LabVIEW
+# Machine Control Toolkit for LabVIEW

 The Machine Control Toolkit is a software library for LabVIEW that enables users to control digital fabrication machines that interpret G-Code.
 The toolkit breaks down standard G-Code commands into VIs that users can easily manipulate to generate G-Code toolpaths and design their own machine control interfaces.
 </div>